bytecodealliance/wasmtime/cranelift/docs/isle.md

 # ISLE: Instruction Selection Lowering Expressions

-This document will describe ISLE (Instruction Set Lowering Expressions), a DSL (domain-specific language) that we have developed in order to help us express certain parts of the Cranelift compiler backend more naturally.
+This document will describe ISLE (Instruction Selection Lowering Expressions), a DSL (domain-specific language) that we have developed in order to help us express certain parts of the Cranelift compiler backend more naturally.
 ISLE was first [described in RFC